irbowen/Sharded_Key_Value_Store/README.md

 - `test_kill_one.sh` - This script starts up 3 replicas, launches a client, and then kills one of the replicas.
 It launches some more clients, and makes sure that the logs are still consistent for the replicas that are alive.

 - `test_kill_f.sh` - This sript starts up 5 replicas, launches a client, and then kills one replica.
 Then, it launches another client.
-Then, it kills ANOTHER REPLICA, and then CREATES ANOTHER CLIENT.
+Then, it kills another replica, and then creates another client.
 It then checks that all of the log files for the 3 replicas still up are consistent

 - `test_many.sh` - This starts up 3 replicas, and then start 2 clients.
 These aren't your ordinary clients though.
 They bombard paxos with lots of mgs, making sure our system can do work.